Yambottle/datajoint-retinal-ganglion-pipeline/README.md

 - setup.py is not ready
 - logger is not ready
 - DataModel-Loader can still be optimized
-- STRF calculation has problem
+- STRF calculation/storage has uncertainty

 [Back To Top](#datajoint-retinal-ganglion-pipeline)